egoodwintx/spectrelock/Readme.md

 ## Storyline

 In the near future Earth, magic is rediscovered and a technomage accidentally opens a portal to a dimensional hellscape, releasing hordes of evil creatures into Earth.
 Concerned for the fate of humanity, he/she encloses the building that they are in inside an eldritch dimensional prison and vows to not break the spell until all the demonspawn have been eradicated.
-Armed with spells and firearms, the mage goes room to room, level by level to clear out the building and the surrounding areas.
+Armed with spells and firearms, the mage goes room to room, level by level to clear out the building and the surrounding areas in order to save Earth.